-Located across the street from the city’s main post office and City Hall, 1369 Coffee House was serving Central Square’s caffeine addicts long before Starbucks opened down the street.
+Across the street from the main post office and City Hall, 1369 Coffee House was serving the square’s caffeine addicts long before Starbucks opened down the street.
 This charming coffee shop prides itself on its specialty recipes, including a homemade chai tea blend and a frozen mocha slide—a blended drink made with cold-brewed coffee, milk, cream, and chocolate.
-1369 brews numerous varieties of coffee and fine loose-leaf teas from around the world and sells several varieties of coffee beans for those who like to sip their coffee at home.
-The shop also recently added a local delivery service for 64 oz. “growlers” of cold-brewed coffee.
+There are numerous varieties of coffee and fine loose-leaf teas from around the world and several varieties of coffee beans for brewing at home.
+It recently added a local delivery service for 64 oz. “growlers” of cold-brewed coffee.
 Homemade muffins and cookies are baked fresh every morning, and local bakers provide scones, croissants, and cakes.
 Lunch fare consists of homemade soups, salads, sandwiches, and quiche.

 765 Massachusetts Ave.

 This tranquil café is committed to serving tasty vegan and vegetarian fare.
-From rice bowls to wraps to salads, Life Alive’s dishes are so tasty, they’ll even appeal to omnivores.
-Try The Fool, a hot dish comprised of udon noodles, shiitake mushrooms, sweet onions, carrots, tofu, and kale marinated in a house made sesame ginger sauce and topped with sesame seeds.
-Also be sure to sample one of the restaurant’s many filling smoothie options, like the Harvest Alive, made with kale, avocado, lemon juice, banana, chia, date, and almond milk.
+From rice bowls to wraps to salads, Life Alive’s dishes are tasty enough to appeal to omnivores.
+Try the Fool, a hot dish comprising udon noodles, shiitake mushrooms, sweet onions, carrots, tofu, and kale marinated in a house-made sesame ginger sauce and topped with sesame seeds.
+Sample one of the many filling smoothie options, like the Harvest Alive, made with kale, avocado, lemon juice, banana, chia, date, and almond milk.

 Andala Coffee House